JeromeL63/Wood-Frame/README.md

 collection of tools to use FreeCAD in wood frame.
 It's a fork of Timber Workbench.
 Use draft and Arch workbenchs.

 # Note
-Numpad shortcut are modified to:<br>
+Numpad shortcuts are modified to:<br>
 CTRL + 1 \n<br>
 CTRL + 2 \n<br>
 ....<br>